 3 Captivating Nonfiction Recommendations to Add to Your TBR

-For longer than I’d like to admit, my idea of nonfiction was limited to newspapers and academic texts (textbooks and journal articles).
-After university, once I started reading for fun, I realized there was more to nonfiction than I previously thought.
+For longer than I'd like to admit, my idea of nonfiction was limited to newspapers and academic texts (textbooks and journal articles).
+After university, when I started reading for pleasure, I realized there was more to nonfiction than I had previously thought.
 Some of the most popular forms of nonfiction include self help, memoirs/biographies/autobiographies and personal essays.
-As I mentioned in my Read What I Own post, I’m participating in BookItQueen’s 19 Nonfiction Challenge and if you’re looking for new nonfiction books to add to your list, check out some of my go to nonfiction recommendations.
+If you're looking for new nonfiction books to add to your list, check out some of my go-to nonfiction recommendations.

 I'm Telling the Truth But I'm Lying: Essays by Bassey Ikpi